 No job.
 No money.
 No experience.
 No confidence.
 In late August of 2011, I started a business from nothing.

-This is the first in a series of posts that will explore entrepreneurship and my journey from nothing to profitability.
+This is the first in a series of posts exploring the topic of entrepreneurship and my journey from nothing to profitability.

 I know.
 I usually write about Facebook ads.
 I’ll continue to publish blog posts about Facebook ads on Fridays.
 But I want to at least temporarily explore the life of an entrepreneur — an accidental entrepreneur at that.

 Not everyone reading this is an entrepreneur.
 But I hope that my story can help you — whether you are going on your own, considering going on your own, or simply battling the business ladder.

 How far has this business come?
 I’ve received more than 18 Million page views from more than 8 Million unique users since this website was born.
 I have an email list that just eclipsed 160,000 people.

 I don’t find it appropriate to discuss dollars — though I know some entrepreneurs do, and I open myself to skepticism as a result.
 But my business has exceeded my wildest dreams, and it continues to grow.
 There is no possible way I ever would have found this level of success while working for “the man.”

 I’m not one who enjoys bragging, but I certainly am proud of this business.
 I’m amazed that this happened or was even possible.
 Coming from where I started?
 I’d never imagine being here today.

 But “coming from where I started” — or, from nothing — is precisely why I’m writing this blog post.

 I don’t believe my path to “here” was ordinary.
 Or at least, it’s not the prototypical path of an entrepreneur.
 I was not trained or educated to start a business.
 I was always something of an underachiever.
 When you envision the personality type that it takes to start a successful business, my traits are unlikely to match up.